crytic/building-secure-contracts/development-guidelines/guidelines.md

 - **Monitor contracts.** Observe logs and be prepared to respond in the event of contract or wallet compromise.
 - **Add contact information to [blockchain-security-contacts](https://github.com/crytic/blockchain-security-contacts).** This list helps third parties notify you of discovered security flaws.
 - **Secure privileged users' wallets.** Follow our [best practices](https://blog.trailofbits.com/2018/11/27/10-rules-for-the-secure-use-of-cryptocurrency-hardware-wallets/) for hardware wallet key storage.
-- **Develop a response-to-incident plan.** Assume your smart contracts can be compromised.
+- **Develop an incident response plan.** Assume your smart contracts can be compromised.
 Possible threats include contract bugs or attackers gaining control of the contract owner's keys.